 State of Travel During COVID-19 Pandemic

-COVID-19 cases have been increasing in Colorado and across the US for the past few weeks and are, as of this posting, at an all-time high.
-Thanksgiving is less than three weeks away, and for many, this is the most important family holiday of the year–one that many Coloradoans don’t plan on missing.
+COVID-19 cases have been increasing in Colorado and across the US since mid-September are are now at an all-time high post-Thanksgiving travel.
+Christmas is two weeks away, and for many, this is the most important family holiday of the year–one that many Coloradoans don’t plan on missing.
 Our intent with this post is to provide as much medical and healthcare information as we can to help keep everyone safe, whether you choose to travel or stay home.

 Source Data: https://www.worldometers.info/coronavirus/usa/colorado/